sylas-kim/apple-hdr-heic/README.md

 flit build --no-use-vcs
 ```

+## Miscellaneous Notes

+### About 12-bit HEIC Files

+Although this tool supports 12-bit HEIC output, it doesn't seem to be widely supported, even in Apple softwares.

-## Notes About AVIF Output
+### About AVIF Output

-If you want to use a different AVIF encoder, first use this tool to produce a PNG file, then use [libavif](https://github.com/AOMediaCodec/libavif) to convert the PNG to AVIF with `--cicp` set to `9/16/9`:
+If you want to use a different AVIF encoder, first use this tool to produce a PNG file, then use [libavif](https://github.com/AOMediaCodec/libavif) with `--cicp` set to `9/16/9` to convert the PNG to AVIF:

 ```
 avifenc -s 4 -j 4 --min 1 --max 56 -a end-usage=q -a cq-level=10 -a tune=ssim -a color:enable-qm=1 \